melkecelioglu/c-exercises/readme.md

 🧩

 And today (12,10,21) I had interviewed with Facebook for SWE Internship, was not that bad, terrifying!
 HAHAH I could not handle the second question obviously, time was up.
 First question was quiet alright.
 Whatever, whether the solution is ok or not, it was a great experience!

+-- excell sheet has been created and provided with details about interview and application process that I had since very first time. do not stop write things down.